 Being the disruptive alternative isn't about being a cheaper version of a large firm; it's about fundamentally reframing your value in an era where AI can produce answers on demand.
 The very innovation that threatens the traditional consulting model is your key to differentiation.
 You must deliberately position yourself as the 'anti-commodity' by mastering the strategic and emotional layers of client work that algorithms cannot touch.

 This new focus requires a tactical shift in how you engage clients from the very first conversation.
 Stop being an order-taker and become a peer-level strategist.
-You elevate the relationship by changing the questions you ask.
+You improve the relationship by changing the questions you ask.

 This shift from inputs to outcomes redefines your role.
 You are no longer a pair of hands to be managed; you are a strategic mind to be consulted.
-Your value is in formulating the crucial, clarifying questions that technology cannot yet ask.
+Your value is in formulating the important, clarifying questions that technology cannot yet ask.

 To make this transition concrete, honestly assess where your current offerings stand.
 This exercise will identify which parts of your business are most at risk of commoditization and where you need to build your new competitive advantage.